MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-specify-different-recipient-types-for-an-appointment-item.md

 - csharp
 ---

-# Specify Different Recipient Types for an Appointment Item
+# Specify different recipient types for an appointment item

 This example shows how to use the [OlMeetingRecipientType](https://msdn.microsoft.com/en-us/library/bb623431\(v=office.15\)) enumeration to specify different recipient types for an appointment item.